-2009 -10 2010 -11 2011 -12 2012 -13 2013 -14 2014 -15 2015 -16 2016 -17 2017 -18 2018 -19 2019- 20
+2009- 2010- 2011- 2012- 2013- 2014- 2015- 2016 2017 2018 2019- 2020- 2021- 2022- 2023-

+Authorization 10 11 12 13 14 15 16 -17 -18 -19 20 21 22 23 24

 Computer

-Concepts

-and
+Concepts and

 Applications 177 229 158 111 100 120 109

 Computer

 Science and

 Introductory

 Computer

-Science - - - - - - 11 35 40 61 88
+Science - - - - - - 11 35 40 61 88 85 114 158 183

 No preservice credential programs in computer science in California.
-The draft plan noted that there are no pre-service computer science teacher preparation programs in California.
-This is not surprising, since there is no computer science credential to earn through such a program.
+While there are programs to prepare teachers to earn the computer science supplementary authorization, there are no single subject computer science preparation programs.
+This is because there is no computer science credential to earn through such a program.
 Some content on computational thinking and computer science have been added to some preparation programs in other disciplines, such as math and science.
 Some universities have created programs for in-service teachers to satisfy the course requirements for the supplementary authorization in computer science.
-The plan noted that there are programs at UC, Irvine and UC, Riverside.

 Teachers currently authorized to teach computer science receive no training in computer science in their preparation programs.
-The draft computer science strategic implementation plan notes that "A major weakness of the existing situation is that single-subject credentialed teachers authorized to teach computer science (i.e., Math, Business, or ITE) do not have subject matter requirements that cover basic computer science content.
+The draft computer science strategic implementation plan noted that "A major weakness of the existing situation is that single-subject credentialed teachers authorized to teach computer science (i.e., Math, Business, or ITE) do not have subject matter requirements that cover basic computer science content.
 Furthermore, they are not trained in pedagogical knowledge relevant to computer science, which is different from their core subject.
 The supplementary authorizations in computer science, on the other hand, do require courses that cover computer science content knowledge.
 Yet, there are very few opportunities for credentialed teachers to enroll in such programs and these teachers will not necessarily have had practice teaching in a computer science classroom."